18 Month Sleep Regression And How To Get Through It FAST

 Frequently Asked Questions About The 18 Month Sleep Regression

-Here are a few frequently asked questions that always pop up when talking about the 18 month sleep regression.
+Here are a few frequently asked questions that always pop up when talking about the 18 month old sleep regression.

 Do All Children Go Through An 18 Month Sleep Regression?

-No. Not every child will experience an 18 month sleep regression.
+No, not every child will experience an 18 month sleep regression.

-Although we put labels on certain ages being more prone to sleep regressions than others, they can occur at any time for any number of reasons.
+As with all sleep issues, some children will experience them and some won’t.
+And although we put labels on certain ages as being more prone to a regression than others, they can occur at any time for any number of reasons.

 Will Sleep Regressions Ruin Your Sleep Training Plans?

-When To Seek Help From A Doctor
+When To Seek Help From A Doctor About The 18 Month Sleep Regression

 Need More Parenting Help?